How to Grow, Care and Propagate Gasteria disticha

 Fertilizer

-Feed Gasteria disticha with a succulents fertilizer monthly during the growing period as they are slow growing and therefore do not need frequent feeding.
+Feed Gasteria disticha with a balanced, water-soluble fertilizer monthly during the growing period as they are slow growing and therefore do not need frequent feeding.

-Withhold feeding during the cold season as growth is minimal at this time, thus, the plant does not require a lot of feeding.
+Withhold feeding in the cold season as growth is minimal at this time, thus, the plant does not require a lot of feeding.

 Repotting